 INTRODUCTION

-The goal of the IECEx Recognised Training Provider Program (IECEx RTPP) is to provide an opportunity for “Ex training bodies” to benchmark their current operations to the IECEx 05 competence requirements as defined in OD 504 and other aspects of the IECEx System such as the personnel requirements of the IECEx Certified Service Facilities Scheme.
+The goal of the IECEx Recognised Training Provider Program (IECEx RTPP) is to provide an opportunity for organisations or individuals that provide “Ex training” to benchmark their current operations to the IECEx 05 Scheme competence requirements as defined in OD 504 and other aspects of the IECEx System such as the personnel requirements of the IECEx Certified Service Facilities Scheme.

-The IECEx RTPP is intended to provide the international market with confidence that such organizations have implemented processes to manage and provide training services related to the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of equipment operating in explosive (Ex) atmospheres.
+The IECEx RTPP is intended to provide the international market with confidence that such organizations have implemented processes to manage and provide training services related to area classification, audit inspection and the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of electrical and non-electrical equipment operating in explosive (Ex) atmospheres.

-It is acknowledged that “the market” expects that an IECEx recognised training provider (IECEx RTP) will provide sound training that covers the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of explosion protected equipment and installations and can provide a pathway to the IECEx Scheme for Certification of Personnel Competence.
+It is acknowledged that “the market” expects that an IECEx recognised training provider (IECEx RTP) will provide sound training that covers the area classification, audit inspection and selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of explosion protected equipment and installations and can provide a pathway to the IECEx Scheme for Certification of Personnel Competence.

 Many organizations offer training in Ex technologies however not all of these offer training aligned with the structure and requirements of IECEx OD 503 and IECEx OD 504.
 In an effort to avoid consumer misunderstanding and distrust of the value of IECEx Scheme for Certification of Personnel Competence (“IECEx CoPC Scheme”), IECEx has, through the IECEx ExPCC (IECEx Personnel Certification Committee), taken steps to ensure the credibility of the IECEx CoPC Scheme.
-Awarding RTP status to an organisation provides an indicator of the ongoing capability of the RTP to provide relevant training services on the basis that these have been reviewed and confirmed as complying with this IECEx Operational Document OD 521.
+Awarding RTP status to an organisation or an individual provides an indicator of the ongoing capability of the RTP to provide relevant training services on the basis that these have been reviewed and confirmed as complying with this IECEx Operational Document OD 521.

 The IECEx ExPCC Working Group 4 is responsible for the development, implementation and maintenance of this OD 521 that originated from an initial proposal by the US National Committee on the development of a framework based on the following key elements: